gbmhunter/blog/content/electronics/general/my-workshop/index.md

 Plenty of industrial, hard-wearing and/or long-distance electrical equipment uses the RS-485 interface for communicating.
 The DT-5019 is a great USB-to-RS-485 converter for talking to devices uses this protocol with a computer.

-{{< img src="usb-serial-port-for-rs-485-converter-in-device-manager.png" caption="When installing a USB-to-RS485/422 converter, it installs a virtual COM port under the Device Manager in Windows." width="500px" >}}
+{{% figure src="usb-serial-port-for-rs-485-converter-in-device-manager.png" caption="When installing a USB-to-RS485/422 converter, it installs a virtual COM port under the Device Manager in Windows." width="500px" %}}

 I got this from [DealExtreme](http://dx.com/), part number [54289](http://dx.com/p/dtech-usb-2-0-to-rs422-rs485-adapter-cable-1-2m-cable-54289), for US$19.70 in Jan 2013 (inc. shipping to NZ).
 It is made by Dtech.